MituuZ/ras-lite-db/README.md

 # ras-lite-db
-Setting up a LiteDB inside a Rasberry P
+Setting up a LiteDB inside a Rasberry Pi

 Creates the database and a single collection then inserts and queries a single entry